northwood-labs/devsec-tools/README.md

 In the future we may add more modes, depending on support from cloud serverless providers.

 We are also planning to investigate the feasibility of [WASM](https://webassembly.org)/[WASI](https://wasi.dev) compatibility, as well as compatibility with [TinyGo](https://tinygo.org).

+## Documentation

+More thorough documentation can be found in the `./docs/` directory of this repository.